OpenTermsArchive/contrib-versions/Steampowered/Privacy Policy.md

 Valve Corporation
 P.O.
 Box 1688
-Bellevue, WA 98004
+Bellevue, WA 98009

 **Privacy Shield**

-Valve complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union to the United States.
+Valve complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States.
 Valve has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification, please visit http://www.privacyshield.gov.

 In compliance with the Privacy Shield Principles, Valve commits to resolve complaints about our collection or use of your personal information.
-European Union individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Valve **here**.
+EU and Swiss individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Valve **here**.
 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.
 As explained in the Privacy Shield documentation (https://www.privacyshield.gov/article?id=ANNEX-I-introduction) certain residual claims not resolved by other means may be subject to binding arbitration.
 In such event, an arbitration option will be made available to you.

 The Privacy Shield Principles describe Valve's accountability for personal data that it subsequently transfers to a third party agent.
 Under the Principles, Valve shall remain liable if third party agents process the personal information in a manner inconsistent with the Principles, unless Valve proves it is not responsible for the event giving rise to the damage.

 The Federal Trade Commission has jurisdiction over Valve’s compliance with the Privacy Shield.

-_Revision Date: August 31st, 2017_
+_Revision Date: January 23, 2018_